 With so many ways to drive traffic to your website — from Facebook ads to Instagram, Twitter, YouTube, SEO, email, and so much more — it’s a relatively easy practice (however daunting, nonetheless).

-In fact, a top priority when it comes to boosting sales is improving the sales funnel’s efficiency.
-Good sales funnels give salespeople an idea of their potential customers’ thought processes, challenges, and decisions.
+In fact, a top priority when it comes to boosting sales is improving the funnel’s efficiency.
+Good digital marketing funnels give salespeople an idea of their potential customers’ thought processes, challenges, and decisions.

-In its most basic definition, a sales funnel refers to the steps a person must take to become a customer.
-This effective digital marketing technique is essentially the algorithm that you want prospective customers to experience as they move from a Prospect to Lead to a Customer, and hopefully, a Repeat Buyer or brand ambassador.
+In its most basic definition, a digital marketing funnel refers to the steps a person must take to become a customer.
+This effective digital marketing strategy is essentially the algorithm that you want prospective customers to experience as they move from a Prospect to Lead to a Customer, and hopefully, a Repeat Buyer or brand ambassador.

 ‘Funnel’ here is a metaphor.
 You will begin with a large audience of prospective customers, who will ultimately reduce to a smaller group of highly targeted, high-value customers.
 A sale is not the final goal, at least not a single one.
 It is instead important to create customers who are loyal and have a high lifetime value.
 You can be more precise about when and how offers are presented if you break down the buyer’s journey into smaller steps (i.e., stages).
 If you are a small business owner, you are probably going to start with just one or two products.
 Many large B2B companies build lead generation and sales pipelines by leveraging numerous offers.